manumaan/flutter_demo/README.md

-# flutter_demo
+# amplify_demo

+A new Flutter project.

-Demo of Flutter and Amplify
+Demo for Flutter App using Amplify